-The TPS61187 device provides a highly integrated white-light-emitting-diode (WLED) driver solution for notebook LCD backlight.
-This device has a built-in high efficiency boost regulator with integrated 2-A, 40-V power MOSFET.
-The six current sink regulators provide high precision current regulation and matching.
-In total, the device can support up to 60 WLEDs.
+The TPS61183 device provides a highly integrated white-LED (WLED) driver solution for notebook LCD backlights.
+This device has a built-in high-efficiency boost regulator with integrated 2-A, 40-V power MOSFET.
+The six current sink regulators provide high-precision current regulation and matching.
+The device can support a total of up to 60 WLEDs.
 In addition, the boost output automatically adjusts its voltage to the WLED forward voltage to optimize efficiency.